Thursday, June 26, 2025

 Welcome to Boone, North Carolina.
 Upset town, USA.

 I don't know Wright Thompson.
-He was born the same year I enrolled at Mizzou.
+He was born in 1976, the same year I enrolled at Mizzou.
 Wikipedia tells me that he grew up in Clarksdale, Mississippi (home of the Delta blues), was a sportswriter for the Kansas City Star and the New Orleans Times-Picayune, and is a senior writer for ESPN.com.
 Folks in Ireland criticized him for stereotyping Dublin in a story on fighter Conner McGregor.

-He has a nice way with words, but in this case he demonstrates only a superficial acquaintance with the town of Boone (as opposed to Boone County, where we both went to college).
+I'll extend him some grace, just as he writes of how Till experienced God's grace.
+In this case he demonstrates only a superficial acquaintance with the town of Boone (as opposed to Boone County, where we both went to college).

 Here's how this Mizzou writer might have put it:

-Welcome to Boone, North Carolina, zip code 3333.
+Welcome to Boone, NC, 3333.

 Welcome to a town that's been center-stage before.
 Have you forgotten that we had our own Super Bowl commercial?
 We're the home of Foggy Pine Books: "Between the Baptist Church and the Boone Saloon."
 Thanks, Tom Hanks, Stephen Colbert, and Sam Elliott!*

+Did you assume we had an airport?
+You're not from around here, are you?
 Looking for a Home Depot, the sponsor of GameDay?
 Sorry, but you'll have to go off the mountain.
 Looking for a Pizza Hut, the official pie of GameDay?
-We lived without a hut for years, but we opened a new one just in time for GameDay.
+We lived without a hut for years, but we opened a take-out location just in time for GameDay.
 Nor do we have a Target,

-nor a steakhouse.
+nor a corporate steakhouse.

 We're glad we put in the four-lane highway a few years ago, so the GameDay bus could get here.